Gametrics/standards/grc.md

 Generally speaking, the "rules" for a VGCC are:

 1. Codes **MUST NOT** conflict with one another under any circumstances.
 Any situation which would result in a conflict is a case where one or multiple codes must be adjusted, or is an unforeseen design flaw with the VGCC standard.
+2. Codes **MUST NOT** convey the same information more than once, with the exception of the repair history field which may necessarily duplicate information in the condition or damage fields.
-2. Codes in the [hardware identity](#hardware) field are considered intrinsic to the identity of the item being cataloged, and are never changed unless correcting an error.
-The attributes should be written according to their validity *at the time of manufacture*.
+3. Codes in the [hardware identity](#hardware) field are considered intrinsic to the identity of the item being cataloged, and **MUST NOT** be changed unless correcting an error.
+The attributes **MUST** be written according to their validity at the time the item was manufactured.
-3. Codes in the [condition](#condition) field relate to the *present* condition of the item and should be updated often.
+4. Codes in the [condition](#condition) field relate to the *present* condition of the item and **SHOULD** be updated often.
-4. Codes **SHOULD** be constructed such that all pertinent information about a piece of hardware is present even if the [service history](#servicehistory) field is blank.
+5. Codes **SHOULD** be constructed such that all pertinent information about a piece of hardware is present even if the [service history](#servicehistory) field is blank.
-5. Ambiguities **SHOULD** be resolved in a way that is *least favorable to the value of the item*.
+6. Ambiguities **SHOULD** be resolved in a way that is least favorable to the value of the item.
 In other words, if you're not sure if something is a swap or a mod, default to considering it a mod.
-6. VGCCs are intended to classify individual items, not retail bundles.
+7. VGCCs are intended to classify individual items, not retail bundles.
 For instance, it is common for OEMs to sell different console bundles with different hardware, peripherals, and software.
 Each item in the bundle would have its own VGCC, not the bundle as a whole.

 # Legal